All free. All the time. The way education should be.

 The last of the harvest days.
 It is a day to respect those who have died, and the balance of the world.
 Where Beltane celebrated light and fertility of the world, this day is to respect the darkening of the world.

 As mentioned above, the Old Norse people had a unique set of celebration and festivals.
 Some have inspired or influenced many holidays and traditions we have today.

 The events on the historical (pre-Christian) calendar are hard to date on modern calendars because they follow the phases of the moon.
 This is called a 'lunar calendar'.

-From medieval poems, we are able to determine when Heathen holidays took place.
+From medieval poems, we can determine when the Heathen holidays took place.
 They are:

 Vetrnaetr (Winter Nights):

 The first full moon of October/November (harvest moon)

 Álfblót (Elf Ritual)

 Sometime in November